akanksha260991/bs_docs_revamp_content/app_automate/appium/debug-your-app/debug-failed-tests/device-logs.md

-# App Automate Device Logs
+# Device Logs

-Once the user has completed the session, the logs for your Appium Sessions can be viewed in the text format.
-This feature enables the user to debug their app in case their is any failure.
+#### Leverage the full range of debugging tools provided by BrowserStack to easily debug your test automation for native and hybrid mobile apps.

+Device Logs capture all the details of your Device test.
+You can download Device logs using the 'Device Logs' tab on the Dashboard.
+You can also retrieve a link to download the Device Logs by using our REST API for sessions.

-The text logs can be retrieved using the REST API.
+#### The Device logs can be retrieved using the REST API.

 ```
 curl -u "USERNAME:ACCESS_KEY" https://api-cloud.browserstack.com/app-automate/builds/<build-id>/sessions/<session-id>/devicelogs
 ```

-> Note: The text logs may have valuable data that can help user understand any problem that exists in the test execution.